You may think that a cashmere suit is a far-fetched notion, something that only unbelievably rich people would wear for a winter outing.

 Yet the fabric is breathable, so you stay warm without ever getting too hot.

-Cashmere’s softness and gentle fuzzy nature add to your suit’s coziness perception.
+Cashmere’s softness and gentle fuzzy nature add to your winter suit’s coziness perception.

 And as a bonus, you can achieve this warmth without dealing with a thick, bulky fabric.